-A tributary valley that ends high up the
+A hanging valley is a tributary valley that ends high up the

 face of a larger main valley, possibly with a stream running through it

 and ending in a waterfall.
 Hanging valleys are usually associated with U-shaped